-MySQL RPAD is one of the String Function, which is used to pad (or add) required string to the right side of the original string.
-For example, to pad common information after the description for each row then use this RPAD.
-In this article we will show you, How to use string RPAD in MySQL with example.
+MySQL RPAD is one of the String Function, which is helpful to pad (or add) required string to the right side of the original string.
+For example, we use this string RPAD in MySQL to pad standard information after the description for each row.

 MySQL RPAD Syntax